pengutronix/genimage/README.rst

 :mountpoint:	mountpoint if image refers to a filesystem image.
 The
 		default is "/".
 The content of "${rootpath}${mountpoint}" will be used used fill the filesystem.
+:empty:		If this is set to true, then the specified rootpath and
+		mountpoint are ignored for this image and an empty filesystem is created.
+This option is only used for writeable filesystem types, such as extX, vfat, ubifs and jffs2.
+This defaults to false.
 :exec-pre:	Custom command to run before generating the image.
 :exec-post:	Custom command to run after generating the image.
 :flashtype:	refers to a flash section.
 Optional for non flash like images